 Putting things right

 If we think you’ve done something wrong, we’ll explain how we think you should put things right.
-This usually means putting the customer in the position they’d be in if they hadn't taken out the policy.
-We’ll also tell you to add interest - typically at 8% on top of any compensation if your customer has been out of pocket.
+This usually means putting the customer in the position they’d be in if they hadn’t taken out the policy.
+We’ll also tell you to add interest – typically at 8% – to any compensation if your customer has been out of pocket.

 If you’re paying compensation, you need to clearly explain how you’ve calculated it.
 This will depend on the kind of policy your customer took out.
 For example, was it attached to a loan or credit card, or was it a stand-alone regular-premium policy?